IBM-Bluemix-Docs/sap-netweaver/sap-setting-up-infrastructure.md

 {:new_window: target="_blank"}
 {:pre: .pre}
 {:table: .aria-labeledby="caption"}
+{:note: .note}

 # 2. Setting up your infrastructure
 {: #set_up_infrastructure}

 The guidance for setting up your SAP NetWeaver {{site.data.keyword.baremetal_long}}, network, security, storage, and operating system (OS) are in the following section.
-Contact [{{site.data.keyword.cloud_notm}} Support](/docs/get-support/howtogetsupport.html#getting-customer-support) with any questions.
+Contact [{{site.data.keyword.cloud_notm}} Support](/docs/get-support?topic=get-support-getting-customer-support#getting-customer-support) with any questions.

 ## Ordering your server
 {: order-server}

 Use the following steps to order your {{site.data.keyword.baremetal_short}}.
-Additional information can be found under [Building a custom bare metal server](/docs/bare-metal/baremetal-provision.html#building-a-custom-bare-metal-server).
+Additional information can be found under [Building a custom bare metal server](/docs/bare-metal?topic=bare-metal-ordering-baremetal-server#ordering-baremetal-server).

 1. Log in to the [{{site.data.keyword.cloud_notm}} infrastructure customer portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com){: new_window} using your unique credentials.
 2. Click **Account** > **Place an Order** on the Account Summary page.